oracle/node-oracledb/doc/api.md

 );
 ```

-When the temporty LOB is no longer needed, it must be closed
+When the temporary LOB is no longer needed, it must be closed
 with [`lob.close()`](#lobclose):

 ```javascript